walaa-amer/VSD-HDP/README.md

 All of the designs are stored in the /designs directory.
 If we want to add our own design add a folder for it there.
 In that folder we add the src files in a "\src" file and the "config.tcl file".
 This file will overwrite the OpenLANE default configurations.
 Another "sky130A_sky130_fd_sc_hd__config.tcl" file would overwrite the changes in "config.tcl" (it is the highest level config file but not essential for every design).

+We can find a list of the configuration switches (variables) for each stage of the flow in the README file in the configuration folder.

 Before running the synthesis and beginning to run the flow, we need to setup the design using:

 ```